NXP/isochron/docs/isochron-rcv.8.md

     octet of the destination MAC address until the last octet of data before the FCS.

-`-v`, `--vid` <`NUMBER`>

-:   insert a VLAN header with the specified VLAN ID in the test packets.
-    The VLAN PCP is set to be equal to the priority configured with `--priority`.
-This results in lower overhead compared to using a kernel VLAN interface to insert the VLAN tag.
-Optional, defaults to no VLAN header being inserted.

 `-q`, `--quiet`

 :   this option suppresses error messages regarding invalid test